ribbon-studios/devkit.lgbt/README.md

 ### Apps

-Devkit has two versions of the app both based upon the same source code.
+Devkit has two versions of the app both based upon the same source code, but with slightly different release cadences.

 #### Web App

 It has a web app that's hosted at https://devkit.lgbt.
 This is hosted via GitHub Pages and will **NEVER** make _any_ external requests.

+Releases occur every time a change is made to the **main** branch of the repo.

 #### Native App

 See [Releases](https://github.com/rain-cafe/devkit.lgbt/releases/latest)!

+Releases occur every time a tag is pushed to the repo.

 **We currently build versions of the app for:**